ngs-docs/angus/chip-seq.md

 The command above take as input a file called `mouse.mm10.genome` that is stored under the subdirectory `bowtie_index`.
 These genome files are tab-delimited and describe the size of the chromosomes for the organism of interest.
 When using the UCSC Genome Browser, Ensembl, or Galaxy, you typically indicate which species/genome build you are working.
 The way you do this for BEDTools is to create a “genome” file, which simply lists the names of the chromosomes (or scaffolds, etc.) and their size (in basepairs).
 BEDTools includes pre-defined genome files for human and mouse in the `/genomes` directory included in the BEDTools distribution.

 Let's try to load the file `Oct4.bedgraph` in the [Ensembl genome browser](http://www.ensembl.org/index.html).
 Select Mouse from the favorite genomes and then click on the `Display your data in Ensembl` link.
+Now, upload the bedgraph file - you can either download it from your instance using RStudio, OR you can click on [this link](https://github.com/ngs-docs/angus/blob/update/chipseq/_static/Oct4.bedgraph?raw=true).

 You will finally see a screen like this: